WillTarte/COMP442-Compiler/docs/Assignment2/ASSIGNMENT2.md

 FUNCHEAD has a first set conflict.
 [X] remove ambiguity between return types by factorizing IDNEST has a first set conflict.
 [X] remove ambiguity by factorizing STATEMENT has a first set conflict.
-[X] remove ambiguity by merging and factorizing statement -> assignStat | funcCall
+[X] remove ambiguity by merging and factorizing statement -> assignStat | funcCall OPTFUNCHEAD1 is nullable with clashing first and follow sets.
+[X] replace rule with factorization REPTVARFUNC is nullable with clashing first and follow sets.